awesome-llm-papers/awesome-llm-papers.github.io/_publications/chalvatzaki2023learning.markdown

 title: 'Learning To Reason Over Scene Graphs: A Case Study Of Finetuning GPT-2 Into A Robot Language Model For Grounded Task Planning'
 authors: Georgia Chalvatzaki et al.
-conference: Arxiv
+conference: Frontiers in Robotics and AI
 year: 2023
 citations: 15
 bibkey: chalvatzaki2023learning
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2305.07716'}]
-tags: [GPT, Model Architecture]
+tags: [GPT, Model Architecture, Evaluation]
 ---
 Long-horizon task planning is essential for the development of intelligent assistive and service robots.
 In this work, we investigate the applicability of